SpiNNakerManchester/SpiNNakerManchester.github.io/spynnaker/8.0.0/SPyNNakerModelsAndLimitations.md

 1. `KernelConnector`: The pre- and post-populations are considered as a 2D array, and every post(row, col) neuron connects to many pre(row, col, kernel) using a (kernel) set of weights and/or delays.
 1. `OneToOneConnector`: The neuron with index _i_ in the pre-population is connected to the neuron with index _i_ in the post-population.
 1. `SmallWorldConnector`: Connect cells so as to create a small-world network.
+1. `ConvolutionConnector`: A 2D connector that centers on a post neuron.
+1. `PoolDenseConnector`: A multidimensional connector based on weight and pool shope and stride.

 # Plasticity